AGDeighan/Diet_and_Aging_DO__summary_of_age_and_diet_effects_on_phenotypes/grip_w_bw/ReadMe_grip_diet_and_age_effects_cond_bw.md

-# Diet and age effects on grip strength phenotypes
+# Diet and age effects on grip strength phenotypes conditioned on bodyweight

-This directory contains the results of the analysis of diet and age effects on phenotypes measured by the grip strength assay.
+This directory contains the results of the analysis of diet and age effects on phenotypes measured by the grip strength assay condtioned on bodyweight.
 For each phenotype the direct effects of diet and age were estimated as well as the interaction between diet and age (i.e. the diet-specific effects of age).

 The "figures" folder contains a large figure summarizing the diet and age effects across all of the phenotypes, as well as individual plots for each phenotype that give more detailed information on the diet and age effects for each phenotype.
 See the "Figures" section below for more details.